Conserve Forest & Wetlands While Still Owning Your Land

-The Minnesota Land Trust is currently accepting applications to participate in the North Shore Coldwater Fisheries Program, a conservation initiative to permanently protect high quality wildlife habitat along cold water rivers and streams in the Lake Superior watershed.
+The Minnesota Land Trust is seeking private landowners who wish to help protect high quality wildlife habitat along cold water rivers and streams in the Lake Superior region.

-- Protect Minnesota’s important wildlife habitat, water quality, and beautiful open spaces
+- Protect Minnesota’s important wildlife habitat, water quality, beautiful open spaces and scenic forests;

 When the land is transferred to a new owner, the easement stays with the land ensuring it is permanently preserved for generations to come.